medvedevgroup/ESSCompress/README.md

        Syntax: ./essCompress [parameters]

 	   -k [int]          k-mer size (must be >= 4)
 	   -i [input-file]   Path to an input fasta or fastq file which can optionally be gzipped.
 Alternatively, it can be a path to a text file containing the list of multiple input files, with one file per line.
+It can also be path to a .kff file.

 	   optional arguments:
 	   -a [int]          Sets a threshold X, such that k-mers that appear less than X times in the input dataset are filtered out (default = 1).